-Authorities handed out thousands of free bottles of water Friday for two southwestern Michigan communities where the discovery of contamination from toxic industrial chemicals prompted a warning against using the public water system for drinking or cooking.
+PARCHMENT, Mich.
+(AP) — Authorities handed out free bottled water Friday for two southwestern Michigan communities where the discovery of contamination from toxic industrial chemicals prompted a warning against using the public water system for drinking or cooking.

 Michigan and Kalamazoo County health officials announced Thursday that tests found perfluoroalkyl and polyfluoroalkyl substances, known as PFAS, in the water supplied to the city of Parchment and neighboring Cooper Township, about 125 miles (200 kilometers) west of Detroit.
 About 3,000 people are on the affected water system.

 "As soon as the tests results were reported, the state and local agencies tasked with protecting public health and our environment began coordinating a response," Gov. Rick Snyder said in a statement.

 PFAS have been detected in water systems in some 30 states.
 They are used in manufacturing, firefighting and thousands of household and consumer products.
 Many communities have reported high levels of the chemicals in water systems near military bases and factories that worked with the compounds.
 The U.S. Environmental Protection Agency is hosting public meetings in communities where the chemicals have contaminated water systems.

 The source of the Michigan contamination is under investigation.
 The Parchment area has a history of paper manufacturing.